sjmikler/pytorch-symbolic/docs/README.md

 )
 ```

-**See more examples in [Quick Start](https://pytorch-symbolic.readthedocs.io/en/latest/quick_start/).**
+**See more examples in [Documentation Quick Start](https://pytorch-symbolic.readthedocs.io/en/latest/quick_start/).**

 ## Gentle introduction

-There's a notebook showing the basic usage of Pytorch Symbolic.
+There's a jupyter notebook showing the basic usage of Pytorch Symbolic.
 You will:

 * Learn Pytorch Symbolic in an interactive way
 * Try the package before installing it on your computer